Introduction to a Connected Workplace

 - A free downloadable case study of 33 Holborn London

-2021 has completely altered these concepts in many ways across different industries and has demanded organisations to re-strategise their processes, tools and culture in order to implement new ways of managing and monitoring workforce productivity and collaboration.
-Today, a ‘harmonious‘ workplace ecosystem looks completely different to what it did a year ago and continues to change – and as it does, we are watching organisations and their people become more agile as the purpose of their offices evolve with the future of work.
+2021 has completely altered these concepts in many ways across different industries and has demanded organisations to re-strategise their processes, tools and culture to implement new ways of managing and monitoring workforce productivity and collaboration.
+Today, a ‘harmonious‘ workplace ecosystem looks completely different to what it did a year ago and continues to change – and as it does, we are watching organisations and their people become more agile as the purpose of their offices evolves with the future of work.

 What is a Workplace Ecosystem?

-If you think back to your early science lessons, you may remember that an ecosystem is an environment made up of a community of different organisms that interact with one another in order to thrive.
+If you think back to your early science lessons, you may remember that an ecosystem is an environment made up of a community of different organisms that interact with one another to thrive.
 A Workplace Ecosystem is just like that and digitisation has made it easier than ever to create an environment that is productive and efficient, as well as a culture that allows employees to prosper in their jobs.

 According to WorkDesign Magazine:

 ‘A successful digital workplace ecosystem offers a dynamic network of spaces and environments where employees and on-demand workers will feel engaged, effective and supported by the right digital and physical resources.’